norwegiancyberrange/cyberpi/README.md

 ### 3. Set more variables

-Please set some required variables in vars.yml, which you might want to change.
+Please make a copy of group_vars/all-example to group_vars/all and change any variables to suit your needs.
 You should at least set the Ansible management user and the key.
-See also vars.yml-example.

 ```
 server_user_name: kiosk-admin